dhenze/rake-raygun-deployment/README.md

         ### Jamie

-Once you've written this to `releases/LATEST`, run `rake raygun_deployment` and your deployment will be sent to Raygun!
+Once you've written this to `RELEASE`, run `rake raygun_deployment` and your deployment will be sent to Raygun!